Gothicka-YW/YoWishlist-50/YoWishlist-50_HelpGuide.md

 Note: The legacy “Export first N (site)” option has been removed.
 Crop export is more reliable and consistent across layouts.

+Common uses: capturing the first N item cards to share clean wish lists on the YoWorld Forums and creating sales posts for YoWorld fan Facebook marketplace groups.

 No accounts or servers are used; settings are saved in Chrome sync storage.
 This tool isn’t affiliated with YoWorld or Big Viking Games.

 ---